-A program that will distinguish where education practice works.
+A program that will distinguish where -- and when -- education practice works.

 We interviewed Ben Motz and Emily Fyfe about their new program, Many Classes, which they call a "collaborative research project investigating the generalizability of educational interventions in real classrooms."

 About five years ago, we ran an extensive research study on student learning at IU.
 The study was embedded in 18 sections of Introductory Psychology across three semesters, with over 2000 undergraduate student participants.
 It was a huge undertaking, and to our surprise, the results conflicted with conventional wisdom (exam performance was better when students chose blocked study sequences instead of interleaved sequences).

 This conflict revealed a paradox.
 Anytime a research study is embedded in a single course, and the results conflict with current theory, there are two possible explanations for the conflict: Either the theory is wrong, or the theory just doesn’t apply to the idiosyncratic context where the study was embedded (which, in our case, was a lesson about measures of central tendency in Introductory Psychology at Indiana University Bloomington).

 There’s no way of disentangling these two possibilities when a study is embedded in only one context.
 Unless the study is embedded in many contexts (or in other words: in many classes), there’s no way to make generalizable inferences from an embedded experiment.